CircuitSetup/Flux-Capacitor_backup/README.md

 ### BTTF-Network ("BTTFN")

 The TCD can communicate with the FC wirelessly, via WiFi.
 It can send out information about a time travel and an alarm, and the FC queries the TCD for speed and some other data.
 Furthermore, the TCD's keypad can be used to remote-control the FC.
-Unlike with MQTT, no broker or other third party software is needed.

 ![BTTFN connection](https://github.com/realA10001986/Flux-Capacitor/assets/76924199/93a9c471-d288-4a8f-87df-506ab8d5e619)